 IPI Visits Five In-plants in Central PA

-I spent two days last week doing something I haven’t done in a long time: visiting in-plants.
+I spent two days in October doing something I haven’t done in a long time: visiting in-plants.
 I took a drive to Harrisburg, Pennsylvania, and stopped in at five in-plants to see how things have been going.

 I visited with the Dauphin County Library System, the Pennsylvania Department of General Services (DGS), Messiah University, Dickinson College, and Penn State Health.
 Two of the in-plants had inkjet presses; three had offset presses (though one has just been decommissioned and replaced by a new toner press).